Back to projects

 Validation metrics across the 5 fine-tune variants over epochs 0 to 8: focal_position_error_mm, max_pressure_error, relative_l2.

 Validation metrics across the 5 fine-tunes, epochs 0 to 8 (n = 200 validation samples).
 Lower is better on every panel.
-Each line is one variant, color-coded the same way as the rest of this section.

-A few visible patterns: A plateaus quickly on focal_mm because its position term is gentle; D drives focal_mm down hardest but its rel_l2 climbs out of the paper’s budget; E’s Dice term collapses max_p almost immediately and stays there.
+A plateaus quickly on focal_mm because its position term is gentle; D drives focal_mm down hardest but its rel_l2 climbs out of the paper’s budget; E’s Dice term collapses max_p almost immediately and stays there.

 Final results